pioneers/axiom/README.md

 ```
 and run `./setup.sh`.

-After `./setup.sh` finishes, restart your computer and then run  `vagrant up`.
+After `./setup.sh` finishes, run `vagrant up`.
 Expect this command to
-take awhile to finish, so find something fun to do and come back in 10-15 minutes.
+take awhile to finish, so find something fun to do and come back in 10-20 minutes.

 If you're not familiar with git or have no idea what "clone this repo" or "cd into..." means, don't
 be scared to ask a fellow PiE staff member for a bit of help.